 Talk with your adult children about money early (and often)

-If you are unsure how to bring up the conversation, consider inviting your loved ones over for dinner.
+If you are unsure how to bring up the conversation, consider inviting your loved ones over for dinner, a family meeting, or scheduling a video conference.
 Just because you are talking about money and your financial plan doesn’t mean it needs to be an official serious meeting.
 If you are uncomfortable bringing up specific details of your net worth, that’s okay.
 What you can say is that you have a plan in place and share the location of it were anything to happen.
 Make sure you share what each family member needs to know.

 But this conversation is not about your children, it’s about you.
 It allows you to live your life knowing that if something unexpected happens everything is ready and planned for the inevitable.
 It’s important to not leave important decisions to chance.
 Don’t wait for a friend to go through it before you take action.
 Have this important discussion early and it may be the beginning of a new chapter in your family relationships.

-Heidi Clute, CFP® of Clute Wealth Management in South Burlington, VT and Plattsburgh, NY, an independent firm and registered investment advisor that provides strategic financial and investment planning for individuals and small businesses in the Champlain Valley region of New York and Vermont.
+Heidi Clute, CFP® is co-owner of Clute Wealth Management in South Burlington, VT and Plattsburgh, NY, an independent firm and registered investment advisor that provides strategic financial and investment planning for individuals and small businesses in the Champlain Valley region of New York and Vermont.
 Clute Wealth Management and LPL are separate entities.
 Securities offered through LPL Financial.
 Member FINRA/SIPC.
+LPL Financial does not provide tax or legal advice.
+Clients should consult with their personal tax and/or legal advisors regarding your circumstances.
 The opinions voiced in this material are for general information only and not intended to provide specific advice or recommendations.